tedbarnett/MyFamily/README.md

 - Drag and zoom to position the face in the center
 - The preview shows how the photo will look

+### Quiz Results Chart

+The admin page includes a chart showing Memory Quiz performance over time, so you can track progress.

 ### Returning to Main App

 Tap the **"Home"** button at the top of the admin page to return to the main app view.